parmod-arora/shopping-cart/README.md

 1. We can save cart information on client side  i.e localstorage and when user return to their cart after closing broswer we can show the cart information

-But, above approach has it's limitation, Information will not be accessible when user use another browser/device to access shopping cart.
+But, above approach has it's limitation, cart information will not be accessible when user use another browser/device to access shopping cart.

 2. Persist cart infomation in database, using this approach user cart information will be accessible to user on any device